Praveen-Maganti/CognizantHandsOnAssignsments/WEEK-2/Spring Data JPA with Spring Boot, Hibernate/README.md

 Note:

-The REST controller implementation (EmployeeController and DepartmentController) is not part of this week's topics.
+In Spring Data JPA with Hibernate Task the REST controller implementation (EmployeeController and DepartmentController) is not part of this week's topics.
 I will implement these components in the corresponding module when REST APIs are covered.

 In Task 3 – Hands-on 1, the exercise focuses on reading data from a file.